HiggsTools: BSM scalar phenomenology with new versions of HiggsBounds and HiggsSignals: The framework

 An overview of the implemented cross section predictions for scalars with a non-SM-like coupling structure is given in \cref{tab:tabulated_XS}.
 The code \texttt{SusHi~1.7.0}~\cite{Harlander:2012pb,Harlander:2016hcx} has been used to derive the cross section for Higgs production via gluon fusion; for the VBF channel, the code \texttt{HAWK~3.0.0}~\cite{Ciccolini:2007jr,Ciccolini:2007ec,Denner:2011id,Denner:2014cla} has been employed; the top-associated Higgs production cross sections have been derived employing the code \texttt{MadGraph5\_aMC@NLO~2.8.2}~\cite{Alwall:2014hca} using the \texttt{MSTW2008LO}~\cite{Martin:2009iq} PDF set assessed via the \texttt{LHAPDF~6.2.3} interface~\cite{Whalley:2005nh}; and for the vector-boson associated Higgs production cross sections, we employed the code \texttt{vh\@nnlo 2.1}~\cite{Brein:2012ne,Harlander:2018yio} (cross-checked with \texttt{MadGraph}~\cite{Bahl:2020wee}).

-If not stated otherwise, all cross section predictions are available only for the 13~TeV LHC.
+If not stated otherwise, all cross section predictions in \cref{tab:tabulated_XS} are available only for the 13~TeV LHC.
+The available cross section predictions will be extended to 13.6~TeV in the near future.
 In \cref{tab:tabulated_XS}, $c_Z$ and $c_W$ denote the couplings of the scalar to $Z$ and $W$ bosons normalized to the respective coupling of the SM Higgs boson (see \ccite{Bechtle:2020pkv} for more details).
 Similarly, $c_q$ and $\tilde c_q$ denote the \cp-even and \cp-odd Yukawa couplings to the quark $q$, which are both normalized to the respective \cp-even SM Yukawa coupling (see \ccite{Bechtle:2020pkv} for more details). $c_{q,ij}$ and $\tilde c_{q,ij}$ are used to denote potentially flavor-violating Yukawa couplings to the quarks $q_i$ and $q_j$, for which only the diagonal couplings are normalized to the respective SM values (see \ccite{Bahl:2021yhk} for more details).
 For charged scalars, $c_{qL,ij}$ and $c_{qR,ij}$ are used to denote the left- and right-handed couplings of the charged scalars to the quarks $q_i$ and $q_j$ (see \ccite{Bahl:2021yhk} for more details). $c_{H^\pm\phi W^\mp}$ denotes the coupling of a charged scalar to a neutral scalar $\phi$ and a $W$ boson (see \ccite{Bahl:2021str}).

 All cross sections are calculated automatically by \HiPr if the corresponding effective couplings are used as input.
 In order to incorporate higher-order corrections in an approximate way, we normalize the fitted cross sections $\sigma_\text{fit}$ by the corresponding cross section evaluated for a Higgs boson with SM-like couplings.
 The derived number is then multiplied with the respective SM prediction $\sigma_\text{SM}^\text{YR4}$ from \ccite{LHCHiggsCrossSectionWorkingGroup:2016ypw}.
 This procedure can be summarized in the equation